HarudaySharma/discussion-app-react/Readme.md

   - Adding the search function
   - Setting the display priority of responses based on their likes count(setting a like function with responses)
   -

+searching :-

+    question
+      -> match with questions available
+        -> how ?
+          create a new array of subjects
+            will contain only the matching questions with their subjects how ?

+                - create dummy array
+                - traverse thorugh the parent array traverse through the question array of each element store the matched questions into a new array if(array.lenght != 0) {
+                        dummyarray.push(
+                                        {Subject: subject,
+                                        Questions: questionArray}
+                                      )
+                    }

+            **Still need fixes**